 Eligibility & Registration Procedures

-Enrolment is open to registered graduate students at the University of Toronto who are applying for Master’s or doctoral SSHRC grants or for OGS (Ontario Graduate Scholarships) in the fall of 2021.
+Enrollment is open to registered graduate students at the University of Toronto who are applying for Master’s or doctoral SSHRC grants or for OGS (Ontario Graduate Scholarships) in the fall of 2021.
 Those applying for postdoctoral fellowships are not eligible to participate.
-Applicants must participate for the full 9 hours of this course to be eligible for GPS credit.
+Applicants must participate for the full 5 hours of this course to be eligible for GPS credit.